 I do prefer the taste with butter, because it’s butter, but they still taste amazing even with coconut oil!

 I used refined coconut oil and recommend that you do, too, if you don’t want your bars to have a coconut flavor.
+And if you’d like to use olive oil, check out these wonderful Gluten-free Cookie Bars.

 You need to make them dairy-free as described above and also use a chia egg.
 This is the only egg sub I’ve tried, and I’m guessing others would work, but I haven’t tried any others.